-- 11.8.5 The total traffic movements are not predicted to increase by more than 10.6% across the whole study area network, with the highest increase occurring on the A836 Strathy.
-This is similar to the average daily variance in traffic flows (+ / -10 %) that naturally occurs. - 11.8.6 The highest total HGV movements will increase by 73.6 % on the A836 Strathy.
-Whilst this increase could be considered high, the increase is caused by the relatively low HGV flows on the road at this location.
-The increase represents 38 HGV movements per day, which equates to approximately three HGV movements per hour over a typical 12 hour working day on site, which is not considered significant in terms of overall traffic flows. - 11.8.7 It should be noted the construction phase is transitory in nature and the peak of construction activities is short lived, occurring over a relatively short timeframe when taking account of the whole construction programme. - 11.8.8 A review of theoretic road link capacity has been undertaken in Appendix 11.1 and indicates that none of the proposed public roads would experience a road capacity issue as a result of construction traffic associated with the Proposed Development. - 11.8.9 In accordance with the IEMA Guidelines Rules 1 and 2 and based on the construction traffic data shown in Table 11.8, detailed assessments have been undertaken on the following receptors: - A836 Users (Medium Sensitivity); - Reay Residents (Medium Sensitivity); - Melvich Residents (Medium Sensitivity); and - Scottish Hill Track 344 / Access Track Users (High Sensitivity). - 11.8.10 The significance of the potential effects has been determined using the rules and thresholds discussed previously.
-Table 11.9 summarises the significance on the receptors for the construction phase.
+- 11.8.5 The total traffic movements are not predicted to increase by more than 20.1% across the whole study area network at these locations, with the highest increase occurring on the A836 near Strathy.
+The traffic impact on Kirkton Road will be higher, given the nature of the road and its likely traffic uses (see Table V1-11.9). - 11.8.6 It should be noted the construction phase is transitory in nature and the peak of construction activities is short lived, occurring over a relatively short timeframe when taking account of the whole construction programme. - 11.8.7 In accordance with the IEMA Guidelines Rules 1 and 2 and based on the construction traffic data shown in Table V1-11.8, detailed assessments have been undertaken on the following receptors: - Kirkton Road Users (High Sensitivity) - A836 Users (Medium Sensitivity); - A897 Users (Medium Sensitivity); - Reay Residents (Medium Sensitivity); - · Melvich Residents (Medium Sensitivity); and - Scottish Hill Track 344 / Core Path SU19.03 / Access Track Users (High Sensitivity). - 11.8.8 The significance of the potential effects has been determined using the rules and thresholds discussed in paragraph 11.6.6.
+Table V1-11.9 summarises the significance on the receptors for the construction (and dismantling of the existing 132 kV OHL) phase.

-Table 11.9: Overall Construction Effects
+Table V1-11.9: Overall Construction Effects

-Receptors Severance Driver Delay Pedestrian Delay Non- motorised User Amenity Fear & Intimidation Accidents & Safety A836 Users Slight Slight Slight Slight Slight Slight Reay Residents Slight Slight Slight Slight Slight Slight Melvich Residents Slight Slight Slight Slight Slight Slight Scottish Hill Track 344 / Track Users Slight Slight Large Large Large Slight
+Receptors Severance Driver Delay Pedestrian Delay Non- motorised User Amenity Fear & Intimidation Accidents & Safety A836 Users Slight Slight Slight Slight Slight Slight A897 Users Slight Slight Slight Slight Slight Slight Kirkton Road Users Large Slight Slight Large Large Slight Reay Residents Slight Slight Slight Slight Slight Slight Melvich Residents Slight Slight Slight Slight Slight Slight Scottish Hill Track 344 / Core Path Slight Slight Large Large Large Slight